wenhangao21/ICLR26_Paper_Finder/README.md

 	- Mainly keyword-based search only, not allowing semantic search through information-rich and context-aware abstracts.
 	- A tutorial has been added (`Tutorial_Making_Paper_Recommenders.ipynb`).
 You can build your own ICLR Paper Finder in less than 30 minutes.

+- My collaborator, [Jingxiang Qu](https://qujx.github.io/), is currently developing code to collect and process papers from venues beyond ICLR.
+Stay tuned, we’ll upload the data processing scripts soon, so you can run the recommender on these additional venues with only minimal modifications to the code (sorry, we don't have a powerful server to host an app for all these venues).

 > ⚠️ Note: The web interface may freeze on Hugging Face.
 > If that happens, simply refresh the page to continue using the app (I'm too poor to afford a server).